Big plans for historic former Crown Derby building thousands drive past every day

 Forgotten relic of Derby’s porcelain industry could be about to be given a new lease of life

-A historic Derby building that has strong connections with the city’s porcelain manufacturing industry could be about to be given a new lease of life.
+A historic Derby building linked to the city’s porcelain industry may soon get a new lease on life.

-For several years the disused property, in King Street, next to the Seven Stars pub in the Five Lamps area of Derby, has been up for sale.
+The disused property on King Street, near the Seven Stars pub in Five Lamps, has been up for sale for years.

-It is also understood that at one time, the property was a factory shop for the business.
+At one point, the property also functioned as a factory shop for the porcelain business.

-“The scheme would assimilate well into the townscape and respond sensitively to the nearby listed St Helen’s House.”
+They added the scheme would fit well into the townscape and respect nearby listed St Helen’s House.

 Reference: